steder/steder.github.io/source/_posts/2014-11-14-software-engineering-illustrated-im-just-trying-to-change-this-lightbulb.markdown

 Part of what makes technical debt challenging is that software people and business people within your organization likely look at the priority of paying down technical debt completely differently.

 For example, if Hal is a typical software person on your team, from his perspective he's trying to finish the project "Have working kitchen lights" as quickly as possible while following the boyscout rule and at each step of the process leaving the camp site nicer than it was when he arrived.
-In this case, that means fixing the loose shelf in kitchen cabinent, fixing the squeaky drawer, the car, etc.
+In this case, that means fixing the loose shelf in kitchen cabinet, fixing the squeaky drawer, the car, etc.

 Assuming Lois is our CEO, she's really confused by this behavior.
 She's thinking, that kitchen light is critical for the business and needs to be completed as soon as possible so other work can proceed, a new client can be signed, etc.  Any delay for minor issues like loose shelves or squeaky drawers seems like a complete waste.
 Lois can completely understand the emergency car fix, but she's still confused as to why that's necessary now to simply change the lightbulb.